-Because most PDF files can be large, the application stores Adobe PDF file attachments in a separate folder outside of the database to help ensure better overall performance.
-If you want PDF files to be stored in the database, simply convert them to JPEG or another image file type before linking them to assets.
+Because most PDF files can be large files, the application stores Adobe PDF file attachments in a separate folder outside the database to help ensure better overall performance.
+If you want PDF files to be stored within the database, simply convert them to JPEG or other image file type before attaching them to assets.